ejrbuss/type-mark/docs/index.md

 ```

 If `x` is not a string this will return `false`.
 If `x` is a string this will
-return the `TypeState` object back to you, this is useful if you want to
-[chain multiple assertions together](#assert).
-The same check can be made
-by calling the test function directly.
+return `true`.
+The same check can be made by calling the test function directly.

 ```js
 > type.string(x)
 ```

-The following checks can be made using either of these syntax.
+The following checks can be made using either syntax.

 | Check | Description |
 | ----- | ----------- |